rogerscl116/MVC-tech-blog/README.md

 Enter `npm install` in the terminal to install the necessary dependencies.

 ## Usage
-- Enter `node server.js` or `npm start` to connect to the localserver.
+- Enter `node server.js` or `npm start` to connect to the localhost.
-- Type `http://localhost:3001/` in the address bar to use application.
+- Enter `http://localhost:3001/` in the address bar to use application.

 ## Contributing
 Charity Rogers